Image Wisely, a joint initiative of ACR, RSNA, ASRT and AAPM,

-Image Wisely® is pleased to present our free series of online and mobile-compatible educational offerings for the imaging professional team.
-Radiation safety case content includes embedded questions that allow you to assess your understanding of important radiation safety concepts.
-Each question provides expert feedback as well as references and resources for further study.
+Image Wisely® is pleased to present our free series of online and mobile-compatible educational modules.
+Our Safety Cases are interactive slide presentations with case-based questions that allow you to firstly improve, and then assess, your understanding of important safety concepts in medical imaging.

 Developed by Image Gently® and designed to provide practical explanations of some of the newer technologies and terminology in CT scans, this case reviews quality improvement as it relates to the performance of CT imaging.
 It discusses radiation risk and the relationship of image quality to patient dose.